verus-lang/verusfmt/README.md

 Rather than try to format things ourselves, we rely on the [pretty](https://crates.io/crates/pretty) crate, based on [Philip Wadler's](https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf) design for a pretty printer.
-The core idea is you create a set of possible code layouts, and the pretty printer then uses its internal heuristics to pick the prettiest version.
+The core idea is that you create a set of possible code layouts, and the pretty printer then uses its internal heuristics to pick the prettiest version.
 Typically this means that we specify where, say, line breaks can occur if the code needs to be placed on multiple lines, but you can also